How much does it cost to get a driving licence?

 Cost of driving test

-A driving test costs £62 on a weekday and £75 if it takes place in the evening (after 4:30pm), at a weekend or on a bank holiday.
+A driving test for cars costs £62 on a weekday and £75 if it takes place in the evening (after 4:30pm), at a weekend or on a bank holiday.
 A car and trailer driving test costs £115 on weekdays and £141 at other times.

 If you fail your driving test and need to take another, you have to pay the full amount again.